SilasBerger/microbit/projects/maqueen-rc-car/README.md

 from microbit import *  # or 'from microbit import pin1, pin2'
 ```

-Upload the changed script to (at least) the car controller Microbit and the issue should be fixed.
+Upload the changed script to (at least) the car controller Micro:bit and the issue should be fixed.

 ***
 **Issue:** _Maqueen makes a high-pitched buzzing sound after detecting an obstacle.
 The car also doesn't react properly